RotherOSS/doc-otobo-installation/content/installing-perl-modules.rst

 Modules that are installed in ``/opt/otobo/local`` will be picked up by Perl because the environment variables ``PERL5LIB`` and ``PATH`` are preset accordingly.

+The installed Perl modules will also be available after an upgrade of OTOBO.
+There is the general rule that files added to ``/opt/otobo`` won't be removed by an upgrade.

 For installing Perl modules in a specific location we need to modify our install command.
 Specicifically, we need to add the option ``--local-lib``.
 Here is a sample session in the container **web**.